appsmithorg/appsmith/CONTRIBUTING.md

 In the process of shipping features quickly, we often forget to keep our [Documentation](https://docs.appsmith.com) up to date.
 You can help by suggesting improvements to our documentation.
 See our [Documentation Contribution Guide]()

 #### 💥 Fix a bug
-We welcome contributors who want to help make appsmith bug free.
+We welcome contributions that help make appsmith bug free.
 Read our [Code Contribution Guide](contributions/CodeContributionsGuidelines.md)

 #### ⚙️ Build a feature
 Being a horizontal platform, we have a never ending list of [feature requests](https://github.com/appsmithorg/appsmith/issues?q=is%3Aopen+is%3Aissue+label%3AEnhancement) that you can contribute to.
 Read our [Code Contribution Guide](contributions/CodeContributionsGuidelines.md)

 ## Code Contribution
 All Code contributions are welcome and highly encouraged.
 Before opening a PR, create an issue and talk to a maintainer about a possible solution.
-This ensures that your PR has the highest chances of getting merged in and avoids 2 contributors from working on the same issue.
-Read our
+This ensures that your PR has the highest chance of getting merged quickly and avoids 2 contributors from working on the same issue.
-[Code Contribution Guide](contributions/CodeContributionsGuidelines.md) for help getting started.

 ### Contributing to the Frontend (React / HTML / CSS / JS)
 - Go through our list of frontend [good first issues](https://github.com/appsmithorg/appsmith/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22+label%3A%22Frontend%22)